-Of 141 new homes completed in the 2017-18 monitoring period 96.5% were constructed on previously developed land; 50%% were completed within the IP-One area; and 88.7% (125 dwellings) were built within 800 metres of a District Centre and the Central Shopping Area.
+Of 223 new homes completed in the 2018-19 monitoring period 77% were constructed on previously developed land; 34.5% were completed within the IP-One area; and 85% (190 dwellings) were built within 800 metres of a District Centre and/or the Central Shopping Area.

 Policy DM30 of the Core Strategy provides for higher densities for new housing development within the town centre, Ipswich Village and Waterfront areas.
 In these locations it is stated that development should achieve a minimum density of 90 dwellings per hectare.
-Within the IP-One are more generally, a minimum density of 40 dwellings per hectare is sought with an average of 45 dwellings per hectare targeted.
+Within the IP-One area more generally, a minimum density of 40 dwellings per hectare is sought with an average of 45 dwellings per hectare targeted.
 The same requirements apply to development sites located within 800m of District Centres.
 Elsewhere in Ipswich lower density development (averaging 35 dwellings per hectare) is required.

-33 of the 48 new build housing completions recorded in Ipswich between 1st April 2017 and 31st March 2018 were located within developments of 10 dwellings or more.
+83 of the 117 new build housing completions recorded in Ipswich between 1st April 2018 and 31st March 2019 were located within developments of 10 dwellings or more.
 The density of development achieved in Ipswich is monitored on these larger sites as shown in Figure 3.6.
-Of these 33 dwellings:
+Of these 83 dwellings:

-- 0 (0%) were within Waterfront schemes in the IP-One area. - 4 (12%) were completed as flats. - 33 were developed at less than 30 dwellings per hectare (100%). - 0 were developed at between 30 and 50 dwellings per hectare (0%). - 0 were developed at over 50 dwellings per hectare (0%). - The average net density of land covered by the 33 dwellings is 25.5 dwellings per hectare.
+- 0 (0%) were within Waterfront schemes in the IP-One area; - 14 (17%) were completed as flats; - 0 were developed at less than 30 dwellings per hectare (0%); - 83 were developed at between 30 and 50 dwellings per hectare (100%); - 0 were developed at over 50 dwellings per hectare (0%); and - The average net density of land covered by the 83 dwellings is 35.9 dwellings per hectare.

-Taken as a whole, 48 of the 141 dwellings constructed in Ipswich were new-build and the density achieved was 28.2 per hectare.
+Taken as a whole, 117 of the 223 dwellings constructed in Ipswich were new-build (as opposed to conversion of buildings from other uses to residential) and the density achieved was 34.6 per hectare.
 This figure includes a number of sites with a small number of dwellings.